A named Graft from a directory

 .regraft/

-Git clone cache and reconciliation briefs. regraft writes .regraft/.gitignore containing * so you never have to think about it.
+Cached clones and conflict briefs. regraft writes .regraft/.gitignore containing * so you never have to think about it.

 Exit codes

-1 Drift, stale, conflict, or error — status: anything stale/unrecorded/missing/unresolved; pull: any conflict or warning; resolve: markers remain or resolution intent missing; add: any file skipped; diff: any difference found
+1 Something needs attention — status: anything stale, missing a note, missing, or unresolved; pull: any conflict or warning; resolve: markers remain or the note is missing; add: any file skipped; diff: any difference found